Bengie23/Pretendo.Launcher/README.md

 ## Pretendo Launcher
-This launcher consists on a set of powershell scripts to run [Pretendo.Backend](https://github.com/Bengie23/Pretendo.Backend) and [Pretendo.Frontend](https://github.com/Bengie23/Pretendo_Frontend), which together run as Pretendo APP.
+This launcher consists on a set of powershell scripts to run [Pretendo.Backend](https://github.com/Bengie23/Pretendo.Backend) and [Pretendo.Frontend](https://github.com/Bengie23/Pretendo_Frontend), which together run as Pretendo APP 🐼.

 ## Pre-Requisites
 1. For now, it only runs in Windows
 2. For now, it requires dotnet core 8.0 SDK [install](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 3. It requires previous installation of rustc [install](https://www.rust-lang.org/tools/install)
-4.
 ## How to run?
 # To run Pretendo App (runs backend + frontend together)